What is employee engagement?

-Are the employees of your organization willing to go the extra mile and motivated to perform to the highest standards?
+Are your employees willing to go the extra mile?
+Are they motivated to perform to the highest standards?

 Sheila can help you survey your employees to determine their level of engagement.
-Measuring employee engagement gives you a metric to evaluate on an annual basis so you can compare the level of engagement over the years.
-But even more important, the survey gathers data on the drivers of employee engagement so that you can understand organizational strengths and areas for improvement.
+Measuring employee engagement gives you a metric to evaluate on an annual basis.
+Use this metric to compare the level of engagement over the years.
+But even more important, the survey gathers data on the drivers of employee engagement.
+With this information, you can understand organizational strengths and prime areas for improvement.

 The steps of the process are as follows:

 - Discuss best time to conduct the survey and timeline for survey administration and delivery of results

 - Decide survey items–to include general employee engagement, outcomes of engagement, and drivers of engagement questions

 - Discuss the importance of a key driver analysis